Vandivier/afterecon/content/2015-03-31-the-triple-cost-of-government.md

 ---
-title: The Triple Cost of Government
+title: "The Triple Cost of Government"
 date: 2015-03-31 15:41:09
 author: John Vandivier
 ---